 Applicable Scriptures are: Mal.

-Dads."
-And to date, the media and the church as a whole has barely
+Dads.”
+And to date, the church, as a whole, has remained

 #2: Start Former Dad support Groups and acknowledge that many fathers in